Orlando Product Liability for Defective Medical Devices

 - Asymmetry in and around the implants

-Despite the reported number of cases of ALCL related to breast implants, the FDA continues to take the position that the number of female with ALCL from breast implants is relatively small compared to the overall population with these implants.
+Despite the reported number of cases of ALCL related to breast implants, the FDA continues to take the position that the number of females with ALCL from breast implants is relatively small compared to the overall population with these implants.
 As a result, the FDA considers the use of breast implants to be "safe."

 There are flaws in the FDA's logic, and despite recent efforts to urge breast implant manufacturers to perform more studies and register their implant products, they are still widely promoted as safe to consumers.
 If you are a woman who is affected with ALCL, the overall numbers mean nothing.